 There are two main types of deck cleaners.
 One type made either from powdered hydrogen peroxide or liquid oxalic acid is for removing dead wood fibers from the boards.
 The other type is bleach based and used for removing mildew.

 When using cleaners, be sure to cover surrounding plants in order to protect them.
 Also remember to wear protective clothing yourself such as safety glasses, rubber boots, gloves, and long sleeves to protect your eyes and skin from any spattering stripper or cleaner.

 The best time for stripping and cleaning is on cool overcast days.
 The reason for this is twofold.
 First of all, refinishing a deck is hard work meaning the hotter and stickier it is outside, the less comfortable you are going to be.
 Secondly, cleaners evaporate more quickly on hot days meaning you will have to use more and it will take longer.

-Finally, with your like-new deck there is nothing to do but show off to your neighbours, invite your friends over for some summer beverages and enjoy your beautiful deck.
+Finally, with your like-new deck, there is nothing to do but show off to your neighbors, invite your friends over for some summer beverages and enjoy your beautiful deck.